markcyril28/PlantPhyloBuilder/README.md

 ```

 ### Clustal Omega for Multiple Sequence Alignment (MSA).

+#### Command-line version
+1. Open WSL.
+Activate your conda environment for your analysis.
 2. Install Clustal Omega (clustalo) from conda using the script below while inside the conda environment.

 ```bash
 conda install clustalo
 ```
+#### Website version.
+1. Go to this website.
+2. Input the sequence.